 Nope!
 That’s all down to us so that we can stick to house rules and use license-free/press images.

-We will need less than thirty words on yourself, any social links (Facebook, Twitter etc) and a photo to flesh out your author bio.
+We will need less than thirty words on yourself, Facebook and Twitter links, and a photo to flesh out your author bio.
 We will publish without these, but it’s probably better to market yourself with just these few bits of information.
-Please don’t include links within your bio text as we can’t actually link out due to CMS restrictions.
+Please don’t include links within your bio text.